Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 You use a weapon you're holding to knock an enemy's out of their grasp, usually by hitting it at such an angle, and with enough force, that it becomes physically impossible for them to hold onto it.
 This is a basic weapon attack that does no damage, but if it hits you knock their weapon STR/10 yards in any direction (if straight up, the weapon lands at their feet but cannot be retrieved for STR/10 IC).
 Trying to Parry a Disarm attempt has a -3 penalty.
 Small weapons cannot disarm Large weapons, and Large weapons lack the finesse to be used to disarm at all.

 ## Melee Weapons
 Next to a weapon's name are various characteristics of the weapon, useful for determining what kind of wounds it inflicts and what jutsu it may be used with.
-Of particular note is the "Two-Handed" descriptor, meaning the weapon in question may only be used by holding it in both hands.
-When being used two-handed, the weapon increases its user's Damage Bonus by 25%.
-This multiplication only applies to the STR/15 (or similar stat-derived divisor, if it's somehow changed), and does not apply to abilities or jutsu which add to or subtract from your damage bonus.
+Of particular note is the “Two-Handed” descriptor, meaning the weapon in question may only be used by holding it in both hands.
+When being used two-handed, the weapon increases its user’s stat-derived Damage Bonus by 33%.
+This multiplication only applies to the STR/15 (or similar stat-derived divisor, if it’s somehow changed), and does not apply to abilities or jutsu which add to or subtract from your damage bonus.

 ##### Blunt Weapons
 ###### Bo Staff (Blunt, Polearm, Two-Handed)